10 Second Trimester Must-Haves for Pregnancy - Baby Chick

 Finding a comfortable sleeping position when you’re expecting can be challenging.
 This is especially true as your belly grows, and you have to get up several times throughout the night to use the restroom.
 A pregnancy pillow is a second-trimester must-have item because it can help you get some sleep.
 Getting one during your second trimester allows you to enjoy it for a longer duration of your pregnancy (and even a few months postpartum).

 A good quality pregnancy pillow can make it much easier to get comfortable and catch some Zzzs.
-Rather than using and trying to arrange several pillows in your bed, a pregnancy pillow replaces all of them and provides support in the right places.
+Rather than using several pillows to arrange in your bed, a pregnancy pillow replaces them and provides support where you need it.
 We know how hard your body is working to grow your sweet baby and how important sleep is.
 Invest in a good pregnancy pillow and give yourself the gift of sleep!

 5. A Cozy Blanket